OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Components of an Office Add-in

-An Office Add-in includes two basic components: an XML manifest file, and your own web application.
+An Office Add-in includes two basic components: a manifest file and your own web application.
 The manifest defines various settings, including how your add-in integrates with Office clients.
 Your web application needs to be hosted on a web server, or web hosting service, such as Microsoft Azure.

 ### Manifest

-The manifest is an XML file that specifies settings and capabilities of the add-in, such as:
+The manifest specifies settings and capabilities of the add-in, such as:

 - The add-in's display name, description, ID, version, and default locale.